astheeggeggs/pca_projection/doc_templates/plot_projected_pc.md

 Once `project_pc.sh` finished, please run `Rscript plot_projected_pc.R` to plot all the projected PCs.
 This script also generates a text file containing per-sample projected PCs **without including biobank-specific individual IDs**.

+If PLINK2 was used to project pcs please revise the header of the .sscore file by changing "PC1_SUM" to "PC1",  "PC2_SUM" to "PC2", etc.

 ## Required packages

 To run the script, please install the following packages.